 How to Use This Medicine

-- Store the tablet at room temperature, away from heat, moisture, and direct light.
-Store the oral liquid at room temperature, away from heat and direct light.
-Do not freeze.
+- Store this medicine at room temperature, away from heat, moisture, and direct light.
+Do not freeze the liquid.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how aminocaproic acid works.
 Tell your doctor if you are taking medicine to treat hemophilia (such as Factor IX), or activated prothrombin complex concentrate.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have hemophilia, anemia, or other problems with your blood.
 Tell your doctor if you have a history of heart, liver, or kidney disease or disseminated intravascular coagulation (DIC).

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.